 Plain artisans in the state specialize in crafting furniture pieces for every room of the house, including the bedroom, living room, kitchen (cabinets and other pieces), office, dining room, children’s room, as well as outdoor furniture.
-Read more about MD Amish woodcraft
+Read more about the Amish and woodworking in the state.

 Yoder’s Furniture Shop (A)